Giving Antibiotics To Healthy Kids In Poor Countries: Good Idea Or Bad Idea?

 The world needs to push harder to eliminate the root causes of high childhood mortality, says Price.
 "The fundamental problems are lack of sanitation and clean water, and malnutrition," he says, as well as lack of vaccinations and no access to health care.
 Giving antibiotics to prevent death under those circumstances is "like putting a band aid on a much larger problem."

 Antibiotics are seldom used in some of the poorest and most remote corners of the world, says Dr. Charles Knirsch, vice-president of Pfizer Vaccines Clinical Research.
-Pfizer was a funder of the study and makes azithromycin.
+Pfizer makes azithromycin and donated the medication to the study.
 It's possible that resistance would be less of a problem in those areas.
 "In areas of very low access to antibiotics, there are very low levels of resistance," Knirsch says.
 "The risk has to be considered.
 But it's a very low risk."

 People who normally wring their hands and tear at their hair in frustration at signs of antibiotic overuse find it hard to argue against the compelling results of the new study — 14 percent fewer childhood deaths in some of the poorest areas of the world.

-"I believe in being judicious about antibiotic use," Milhouse says.
+"I believe in being judicious about antibiotic use," Milstone says.
 "What I'm most conflicted about is that in the U.S., it's easy to say we shouldn't be using antibiotics in an indiscriminate fashion because it will increase resistance.
 But when you think about a setting where there's malnutrition, no clean water and no sanitation ... that may be naive of me."

 Susan Brink is a freelance writer who covers health and medicine.
 She is the author of The Fourth Trimester, and co-author of A Change of Heart.